 Chat and music hosted by ex-

 The twice weekly show was later condensed down to one show on a Saturday evening.
-But the show's format quickly became unpopular with the music business as the show's producers decided they didn’t want artists turning up just to plug their new single and tried to provide alternate material for them.
+However, the show's format quickly became unpopular with the music business as the show's producers decided they didn’t want artists turning up just to plug their new single and proceeded to provide alternate material for them.
 During one show in late 1967 British jazz trio The Peddlers and Brenda Lee both refused to perform the songs chosen for them by the producer and walked off.

-The format was considered successful enough to copy and ITV fought back with Jonathan King's Good Evening, also on Saturday evening.
-Dee's excessive wage demands meant that an approach from ITV wouldn't be long in coming, and he quit his BBC show in late 1969 having his show moved from Saturday evening to the lest prestigious Monday evening slot.
-The final show was meant to be 27th December 1969 but it was decided to not bother.
+By 1969 Dee's excessive wage demands meant that an approach from ITV wouldn't be long in coming, and he quit the BBC in late 1969 having his show moved from Saturday evening to the lest prestigious Monday evening slot.
+The final BBC show was meant to be broadcast 27th December 1969 but the BBC decided to not bother.

 His tenure at London Weekend was almost abstract in its nature.